Skip to main content

 Chain Actions Together

-Use action URLs to build multi-step flows: collect input → validate → transfer → record → send notification.
+Use action URLs to build multi-step flows: collect input, validate, transfer, record, send notification.
 Each step is a separate webhook-XML cycle.

 Always Have a Fallback

-If input collection times out or a Dial fails, provide fallback XML (retry, leave voicemail, or Hangup gracefully).
+If input collection times out or a Dial fails, provide fallback XML (retry, leave voicemail, or hang up gracefully).
 Never leave calls in an undefined state.